Tatiana Solomakha: Revolutionary activity

-Solomakha was a participant in the First Russian Revolution of 1905 at age 17.
-During World War I, Solomakha became a fully-formed revolutionary and actively worked among front-line soldiers returning to the village.
-In 1916, she became a member of the Russian Social Democratic Labour Party, and in the February Revolution of 1917 she spoke at meetings and meetings and campaigned for the Bolsheviks.
+Solomakha was a partial participant in the Russian Revolution of 1905 at age 12–13.
+During World War I, Solomakha actively worked among front-line soldiers returning to the village.
+In 1916, she became a member of the Bolshevik Party, and in the February Revolution of 1917 she spoke at meetings and campaigned for the Bolsheviks.
 The following year, Solomakha joined the Red Army in the midst of the Russian Civil War.

 At the first meeting of the Revolutionary Committee, Solomakha was appointed Commissar for Food Supplies.
 In the fall of 1918, the Red Army men retreated from Poputnaya along with Solomakha.
 Near Stavropol, she fell ill with typhus.
-While sick, she was captured during the night by the White Guards at the Blagodarny farm, near the village of Kazminsky.
+While sick, she was captured during the night by White Guards from Anton Denikin's Volunteer Army at the Blagodarny farm, near the village of Kazminsky.
 She was forcibly returned to the village of Poputnaya, Solomakha, along with other sick Red Army men, was thrown into prison.
 For three weeks, the prisoners were beaten with ramrods and whips, while being pressured into changing sides.
 During one of the torture sessions Solomakha exclaimed:

 The Soviets are coming soon, and your days are numbered.
 Our blood will not be shed in vain… Soviet power cannot be killed!

 On the night of 7 November 1918, Solomakha and her comrades were executed.
 Solomakha was killed last, first, they cut off her hands, then her legs, then her head.